Board Certified Sports Clinical Specialist

-Brian is the Director of the First Colonial office of Atlantic Physical Therapy, PC.
+Dr. Brian Hoke is the Director of the First Colonial office of Atlantic Physical Therapy, PC.
 Brian received his degree in Physical Therapy with Highest Distinction from the Indiana University School of Medicine in 1981.
 He received his post-professional Doctor of Physical Therapy degree from Boston University in 2006.
-Brian is a board certified Clinical Specialist in Sports Physical Therapy, a distinction achieved by less than 600 physical therapists in the U.S.
+Brian has been a board certified Clinical Specialist in Sports Physical Therapy since 1993.

 In addition to his clinical and administrative responsibilities, Brian is actively involved in Physical Therapy education.
-He is an Adjunct Faculty Member of Physical Therapy Programs at Old Dominion University and Touro College on Long Island, NY.
-In addition, Brian has been a faculty member of the popular continuing medical education seminar "When the Feet Hit the Ground, Everything Changes" since 1985.
-He was a co-developer of the Advanced Course "Take the Next Step" and has taught this course since 1990 (for course and registration information, click here).
-Brian has presented over 250 seminars in the U.S., and has also given presentations in Great Britain, Canada, Germany, Australia and New Zealand.
+He is an Adjunct Faculty Member of Physical Therapy Programs at Old Dominion University and Virginia Commonwealth University.
+In addition, Brian has taught continuing medical education for rehabilitation professionals since 1985, and he continues to teach both an Introductory and an Advanced Level Course through Motivations, Inc..
+Brian presented extensively throughout the U.S., and he has also given presentations in Great Britain, Canada, Germany, Australia, New Zealand, Taiwan, and Hong Kong.

 Certified Athletic Trainer